 Your final grade is based on the number of points you earn.
 The exact details are in the syllabus.
+A summary is here.

 Effort: About 50% of the points you can earn are for effort, even if you are unable to perform well after putting in the effort.